stride3d/stride-docs/en/manual/get-started/stride-cli.md

 ## Using Stride CLI

 The CLI consists of many commands that provide different utilities.
-You can view all of them by running the `stride` command without any arguments.
+You can view all of them by running `stride` without any arguments.

 ```bash
 stride